wolframkriesing/site-stitcher/content/blog-posts/2020/06/26-why-move-to-codeberg.md

 It feels a little bit as if github actions are as complex as what I described in the last paragraph.
 There is a lot of power that comes with them.
 Is that necessary?
+We have the pipeline well defined.
+We have tools, so they just need to be plugged together.
+I am not convinced we need one player that merges all the tools of the pipeline into their own offering, narrows down the choices of many of the developers.
+It is the typical behaviour of monopolies, they grow into all directions once they have layed the ground for doing so.

+We reinvent tools, github actions are what travis, jenkins, drone, etc. are, they are CI/CD tools.
+The pattern here is that the complexity is moving into one direction, it is the tool chain of one big player, github in this case.
+Instead of leveraging the eco system and supporting other CI tools and trying to build standards on how to integrate tools with one another, github builds its own new tool, embedded into their platform.
+I don't know but I would be interested what impact github actions had on travis, I can imagine since it is a potential replacement for it travis might not be so happy about that.

 ## I Want Less
 What if I want to have a much simpler workflow?
 What if I just need a simple server, that I set up